ludiosarchive/Minerva/docs/Overview.rst

 lifted [#]_, but it is very low priority.

 To summarize port-sharing, SSL and non-SSL listeners cannot share the same port.
-Because Flash Socket (ciphered + unencrypted) is not SSL, it shares the same port as WebSocket (unencrypted)
+Because Flash Socket (ciphered + unencrypted) is not SSL, it can share the same port as WebSocket (unencrypted)

 Minerva's web resources (for long-polling/HTTP streaming) should be behind a hardened webserver